skyformat99/lora_device_lib/readme.md

 [![Build Status](https://travis-ci.org/cjhdev/lora_device_lib.svg?branch=master)](https://travis-ci.org/cjhdev/lora_device_lib)

-LDL is a [LoRaWAN](https://en.wikipedia.org/wiki/LoRa#LoRaWAN) implementation for nodes/devices that aims to be simple to use and require as few resources as possible.
+LDL is a simple to use [LoRaWAN](https://en.wikipedia.org/wiki/LoRa#LoRaWAN) implementation for nodes/devices

 Below is an abridged example showing how LDL interfaces are used to: